 OK, so we have all heard that for optimum health we should all be walking 10,000 steps a day.
 It’s a nice round figure but on first glance it does seem rather a high number.
 But is it really?
 And do we need to walk 10,000 steps a day?
+The NHS website gives some further information on walking for health.
+To read more, please click here.

 So you may be wondering where and who invented the 10,000 steps idea.
 Well, it is actually quite an old theory and originates from Japan in the 1960’s when walking groups in the country created the term ‘manpo-kei’ which literally means 10,000 step meter.
 Once this number was established as a benchmark, studies were made of the health benefits if a person followed this regime.